malikhannan01/AI-Mental-Health-Chatbot/README.md

 ## Overview

-This project is an AI-based mental health counseling chatbot built using two deep learning models working together.
+This project is an AI based mental health counseling chatbot built using two deep learning models working together.
 The first model is a BiLSTM trained on the GoEmotions dataset to detect 28 different emotions from user text input.
 The second model is a fine-tuned BlenderBot-400M that generates empathetic and therapeutic responses based on the detected emotion.
-The complete pipeline provides an end-to-end conversational AI system for mental health support.
+The complete pipeline provides an end to end conversational AI system for mental health support.

 ---